mlister3/Credit-Risk-Classification_SupervisedML/README.md

 ## Overview of the Analysis

 - Purpose

-The porpose of this analysis is to review the Logisitc Regression Machine Learning Model in use for prodicting if a loan would be a good investment for a lender based off 1.loan size, 2.interest rate, 3.income, 4.debt-to-income ratio, 5.number of accounts, 6.derogatory marks, and 7.total_debt.
+The purpose of this analysis is to review the Logisitc Regression Machine Learning Model in use for prodicting if a loan would be a good investment for a lender based off 1.loan size, 2.interest rate, 3.income, 4.debt-to-income ratio, 5.number of accounts, 6.derogatory marks, and 7.total_debt.

 - What is being predicted?

 Using a dataset from a peer-to-peer lending services company that provides samples and a target column labeled `loan_status` we will be training the model to predict with a `0` being a "healthy loan" or a `1` being a "high-risk loan" on a separate portion of the data that will not be used in the training process.

 - Goal

 Idealy I would like to see an accuracy rate as close to 100% as possible with a low false-positive rate which would get customer loan applications rejected and a low false-negative rate which would be bad for the financial institution's bottom line.

 - Steps